View-Invariant, Occlusion-Robust Probabilistic Embedding for Human Pose: Experiments

 \subsubsection{Independent Keypoint Dropout Probability}

 We vary the dropout probability $q$ when training Pr-VIPE (with camera augmentation) and evaluate its effect on H3.6M retrieval with fully and partially visible poses.
 In Table~\ref{tab:ablation_random}, we see that as $q$ increases, the model performance generally improves on occluded poses but degrades on fully visible poses.
-For our main experiments, we choose to use $q=20\%$ to tradeoff between performance on fully and partially visible poses.
+For our main experiments, we choose $q=20\%$.